-No ice cream machine needed to make this delicious and flavorful Filipino Ube Ice Cream!
+No ice cream machine is needed to make this delicious and flavorful Filipino Ube Ice Cream!
 With five ingredients and a little mixing, you have homemade ube ice cream that is fine in texture, creamy, and a healthier version of the store-bought ice cream!

-Health benefits of Ube or Purple Yam:
+Health Benefits of Ube or Purple Yam:

 - Great source of antioxidants

 - Aids in lowering blood sugar when eaten without sweeteners

 - Promotes a healthy digestive system because of its fiber content

 - Rich source of Vitamins A and C

 - If you love the texture, add bits of boiled ube (purple yam) right before you freeze it.

 - Where to find Ube: Check your local Asian market to find ube halaya (ube jam), ube powder, or ube extract.
 If you can’t find it at your local Asian grocery store, amazon.com has some available.

 - Fresh Ube is not always available, so feel free to use frozen grated ube, or you can use ube halaya.
 Also note, that since ube halaya is already sweet, add less condensed milk.